maybester/transforming-analyzing-data-in-SQL/starting_with_questions.md

 ```

 ### Question #4: What is the top-selling product from each city/country?
 Can we find any pattern worthy of noting in the products sold?

+#### answer: Waze Baby on Board Window Decal is the top selling product in city mountain view and also is the most selling product among all the cities.
+Meanwile, Waze Baby on Board Window Decalis also the the top selling product in USA and is the most selling product among all the other counties listed.

 ```
 -- top selling peoduct in each city